mids-w203/reading/jointly_continuous_random_variables.md

-# Jointly Continuous Random Variables
+# Foundations of Agnostic Statistics

 Please read section 1.3.3 in *Foundations of Agnostic Statistics*.